prithvish-doshi-17/application-tracking-system/readme.md

 ```

 * Now, you can start the backend by running `flask run` on your console
-* Conclusion:<br/>After installing all ncessary dependencies, you can run the following command to start our server:
+* Conclusion:<br/>After installing all ncessary dependencies, you can run the following command to start the frontend and backend server in separate console:
 ```
 cd [location of the git repository]/frontend npm start